 Experienced rowers can use our fleet of boats and go rowing on the Creek in a self organized bunch and either go out in English Bay if its calm, or into False Creek if it's not.
 Some of us have an interest in competing and others are just happy rowing recreationally.
 In the winter we have a safety boat on the water dispensing advice on Saturday mornings from 9 am until 11.
 In the late spring, summer and early fall we also have evening safety boats on the water on Tuesday and Wednesday nights and 7:45 am on Saturdays.

-We offer rowing lessons on a regular basis between late Spring and early Fall.
+We offer rowing lessons on a regular basis between late Spring and the end of the Summer.
 Please see our PROGRAMS page for more information.

 What False Creek Rowing Club is About